dcunited001/dcunited001.github.io/_posts/2017-10-11-treatise-on-entity-and-agency.md

 These forms of agency seem to contrast the required autonomy and independence of action.
-However, according to a holonic understanding of human and biological life, the system cannot be understood simply by looking at any single part or set of parts.
+However, according to a holonic understanding of human and sentient organic life, the system cannot be understood simply by looking at any single part or set of parts.
 Instead, a holistic view of the system is required.
 Is there any mammal on earth which does not aid its digestion with other lifeforms?
 The DNA of these lifeforms is self-contained; animals have simply loaded a software library from a genetic programming
 [package manager](https://en.wikipedia.org/wiki/Package_manager).
 Therefore,
-if many phenomena of biological lifeforms imply we cannot exist in isolation -- and, a la biosphere, if the exertion of agency is transformed by information inculcated via nature and nurture -- then this implies qualities of agency exerted by biological forms are strongly shaped by the system as a whole.
+if many phenomena of SOF imply we cannot exist in isolation -- and, a la biosphere, if the exertion of agency is transformed by information inculcated via nature and nurture -- then this implies qualities of agency exerted by biological forms are strongly shaped by the system as a whole.

-How different are the sociophysical information forms who lack some true central container of agency?
+How different are the sociophysical MAF who lack some true central container of agency?
 These forms can also self-replicate, though their physical center of agency and application of it are both amorphous.
 These entities are instead distributed across a virtual fabric of many host entities.
 Today, this can include people, computing and networking infrastructure.
 Their structure can include